Archmonger/Blackberry-Themes/README.md

 # Blackberry Flat Themepack (BBF)
-CSS changes to many popular home theater services.
+CSS changes to many popular web services.
 Flat and minimal, cleans up unneeded clutter, and fixes many UI issues on desktop/mobile.
 In the case of Plex, it creates a whole new mobile interface (WebUI and video player), and modifies the desktop UI to better fit within OrganizrV2.<br/>

 ## Theme/Icon Requests<br/>
 Requests can be made through [Feathub](https://feathub.com/Archmonger/Blackberry-Flat)! <br/>